 As a monthly service, you will still pay the month to month fees for bandwidth and the VMs even if the VM is not in use.
 If you disconnect the VM, you will not be charged the month to month fee, but early termination fees may apply for term commitments.

-This service does not offer reserved capacity because the flexibility to change or purchase capacity as needed.
+This service does not offer reserved capacity because it provides the flexibility to change or purchase additional capacity as needed.

 High availability clustering for VMs is planned for a future release.